Seven Process Must-Do Items – Begin with the Basics

 For a process that is less transactional and/or non-routine, Level 5 is likely already detailed enough.

 Next, consider the scale of your organisation.
 For example, do you have two or two hundred process operators?
-The bigger the organisation you have involved, the more critical it is to standardise activities – and that standardisation will usually lead you towards a more detailed design.
+The bigger the organisation you are working with, the more critical it is to standardise activities – and that standardisation will usually lead you towards a more detailed design.

 2: Process Owner Authorities